40net-cloud/fortinet-aws-solutions/FortiGate/GWLB/readme.md

 <img src="images/icon-endpoint.png" width="32" height="32"> **Gateway Load Balancer Endpoint (GWLBe)** – A route-table target that sends traffic to the GWLB via PrivateLink.
 GWLBe is a zonal construct—one endpoint per Availability Zone (with limited exceptions).

-As GWLB has been designed to take AWS zoning into consideration, the sessions will be preferably dispatched to targets located in the same zone as the origin of the traffic.
-This introduces a limitation with large architectures where sources and destinations may be located in different zones.
+GWLB is designed with AWS Availability Zones in mind, preferring to send sessions to targets within the same zone as the traffic source.
+In large architectures, this can create challenges when sources and destinations span multiple zones.

-TGW component may be used as a relay and stateful object to avoid assymetric flows when dealing with multi zones communications.
-It is a mandatory object to support advanced security for E-W traffic multi zones.
+To maintain symmetry and avoid cross-zone flow issues, a Transit Gateway (TGW) can act as a relay and stateful anchor for east-west traffic.
+In multi-AZ designs, TGW becomes essential for supporting advanced, stateful security across zones.

 ## Design